Seattle

 This is the most economical funeral service arrangement available to families.
 However, the cost of a simple cremation can still vary between different funeral service providers in Seattle, with an average cost of $1,480 in the Seattle Metropolitan area.

-Therefore, how much your cremation will cost will largely depend upon what type of cremation service you select and which provider you choose.
+Therefore, the cost of your cremation will largely depend on the type of cremation service and provider you select.

 It is always a good idea to check what is included in a low-cost direct cremation package to ensure there are no hidden fees.
 Sometimes, what can appear low-cost can have additional fees added to the full package price.